Skip to main content

 What will happen to all the hard-working centre staff?

 During this period of transformation, we are speaking to our employees about the uncertainty change can bring.
 We are committed to approaching this transition with empathy, transparency, and care.
-Whilst some roles may evolve and new ones emerge, there will be redundancies, and our priority is to support our employees through this transformation.
+While some roles may evolve and new ones emerge, there will be redundancies, and our priority is to support our employees through this transformation.

 Read more on how we are building a connected community to help more people in Elmbridge live well